-In addition to the national assessment teachers carry out a range of baseline assessments including CEM BASE, and WELCOMM to gain a more accurate picture of each child's current development in a number of areas.
+In addition to the Reception National Baseline Assessment, teachers carry out a range of baseline assessments including parent views and WELCOMM to gain a more accurate picture of each child's current development in a number of areas.

 These will be completed within the first half term for all pupils.
 Staff also collect parent views and make use of any available assessments from any care or nursery setting that the child has attended in the earlier part of the Foundation Stage to inform their assessments and planning.